Skip to content Skip to Chat

 Expanding Access to Quality Education

-As a university, WGU won't rest until everyone has access to education.
-This means continually innovating for the benefit of students and developing education pathways that provide opportunity and promote lifelong skill development.
-WGU's academic organization and faculty is built around student needs, placing the student at the center of everything we do.
+Western Governors University’s mission is to ensure everyone has access to a higher education.
+This means we are continually innovating for the benefit of students and developing educational pathways that provide opportunity, promote lifelong skill development and lead to long-term economic value.
+WGU’s academic organization places students at the center of everything we do.

 —Courtney Hills McBeth